BabaMboga/AuctionSphere/README.md

 8. Automated Bid History: View a detailed history of bids placed on each item,priving transparency and facilitating strategic bidding decisions.

 9. Cancellation Safeguards: In the event of unforseen circumstances, sellers can cancel auctions with appropriate safeguards, ensuring a fair and reliable auction platform.

+##Usage Description

+To use the Azle AuctionSphere, you need to have an Azle(DFINITY) account.
+Here's how to get started:

+- `placeBid(itemId: text, bidAmount: int64, caller: Principal): Void` : Allows users to place bids on auction items.
+Verifies the caller's identity and checks if the bid is valid before updating the auction details.

+- `endAuction(itemId: text): Void` : Concludes a specific auction, transferring the highest bid to the seller if the reserve price is met.
+Handles scenarios where the seserve pricee is not reached, canceling the auction.

+- `blockTimeStamp(): int64` : Returns the current block timestamp, providing a reference for the timing of various auction-related operations.

+- `getCurrentBid(itemId: text): int64` : Retrieves the current highest bid for a given auction item.

+- `getAuctionEndTime(itemId: text): int64` : Fetches the end time of a specific auction.

+- `cancelAuction(itemId: text): Void` : Allows the seller to cancel an auction, updating the auction status accordingly.

+- `extendAuction(itemId: text, newEndTime: int64): Void` : Extends the duraiton of an auction if certain conditions are met, providing flexibility in managing auction timelines.

+- `createAuction(itemId: text, itemName: text, startTime: int64, endTime: int64, startingBid: int64, reservedPrice: int64)`